Ifẹ: Economy

-Ife contains universities that are very well known in Nigeria and internationally such as Obafemi Awolowo University formerly University of Ife and Oduduwa University.
-It also contains attractions like the Natural History Museum of Nigeria.
-Ife is home to a regional agricultural center with an area that produces vegetables, grain cocoa, tobacco, and cotton.
+Ife contains attractions like the Natural History Museum of Nigeria.
+Ife is home to a regional agricultural center with an area that produces vegetables, grain, cocoa, tobacco, and cotton.
 Ife has a few open markets, such as Oja Titun or Odo-gbe market with about 1,500 shops.

 In terms of development, the Ife central area of Ilé Ifè is more developed.
 The areas include Parakin, Eleyele, Modomo, Damico, and Crown Estate Area.
 These areas are characterized by modern houses, good road network, constant electricity and security.